stfc/cloud-helm-charts/charts/materials-galaxy/README.md

 To add a new set of galaxy tools - you can add a new init container definition under `extraInitContainers` like so:

-We recommend creating a container image to install all your tools instead of using git image like below
+We recommend using [git-sync](https://github.com/kubernetes/git-sync) as a initcontainer to sync github repos

 ```yaml
 galaxy: